fufiprotocol/fufi.whitepaper/fufi.gov-tokenomics.md

 # Governance Token Rights

-Included are and not limited to the following rights/privileges:
+Including but not limited to the following rights/privileges:

 - member fee tier based on holding amount
 - voting right for listing/delisting DEX trading pairs